REFERRAL, EVALUATION, AND ELIGIBILITY PROCESS

 Speech and Language Services: Services for children with delays in Receptive Language (understanding of language) and/or Expressive Language (child's ability to produce speech).
 Children are assessed using standardized assessments by a Speech and Language Pathologist to help the IEP team determine eligibility.
 Communication services may be delivered by the Speech and Language Pathologist, by the Classroom Teacher or Para-Educators, or by the Speech and Language Para-Educator.

-Motor Services: Fine Motor: Children who have delays in their small muscle movements.
+Physical & Occupational Therapy Services: Fine Motor: Children who have delays in their small muscle movements.
 Children are assessed using standardized assessments by an Occupational Therapist to help the IEP team determine eligibility.
-Motor services may be delivered by the Classroom Teacher or Para-Educators, or by the Motor Service Technicians under the direction of the Occupational Therapist.

 Gross Motor: Children with delays in their large muscle movements.
 Children are assessed using standardized assessments by the district Physical Therapist to help the IEP team determine eligibility.
 Motor services may be delivered by the Classroom Teacher or Para-Educators, or by the Motor Service Technicians under the direction of the Physical Therapist.